rtmigo/xrandom_dart/README.md

 The library is written in pure Dart.
 Therefore, it works wherever Dart works.

-But JavaScript is an unusual.
+But JavaScript is unusual.
 Numbers in JavaScript have only 53 significant bits instead of 64.
 If your target platform is JavaScript, then the selection will have to be narrowed down to the options marked with [✓] checkmark in the JS column.